Conor T McLennan, Ph.D.

 -Professor: August 20, 2018 - Present

-Administration - College of Sciences and Health Professions
+Administration - College of Arts and Sciences (previously: College of Sciences and Health Professions)

 Administration - Department of Psychology